EffectsSDK/android-integration-sample/README.md

 Overall, our SDK is the perfect solution for those looking to take their video conferencing experience to the next level.
 With advanced features like background blur, virtual background, auto-framing or smart zoom, beautification, and automatic color correction, you can create a professional and polished appearance during your video calls.
-Try our web SDK today and elevate your video conferencing experience.
+Try our android SDK today and elevate your video conferencing experience.

 ## How to use